maize-genetics/phg_v2/docs/build_and_load.md

 # Building and Loading

+!!! note
+    As of version 2.4.X, the phg utilizes a new version of anchorwave(1.2.3).
+    This changes how ASM coordinates are handled.
+If you are using old MAF files, please use the --legacy-maf-file flag for create-maf-vcf.

 In this document, we will discuss the steps needed to:
 1. Set up a working Conda environment containing the required external software